 See Sample Letter.

 Follow Hill Country Youth Ranch on social media and use the stories we post in your asks.
-If we post a story about one of our children or programs, share it with a link to your Participant Page.
+When we post a story and video about one of our programs, share it with a link to your Participant Page.
 If we post a story about the Marathon, share it to give friends an idea about what you're participating in.
 Click these links to Facebook, and Instagram.

 Important Things to Remember